peter88213/novelyst/docs/help/arcs.md

 1. Create a chapter.
 2. Change the chapter's type to "Todo".
 3. Give the chapter a descriptive title.
 4. In the right pane, type the arc's name into the **Arc name** entry.
-This will prefix the chapter title with the arc name. **Note:** It is advised to use short arc names, for instance "A", "B", "C" etc.
+This will prefix the chapter title with the arc name. **Note:** It is advised to use short arc names, for instance "A", "B", "C" for storylines, or initial letters for character arcs, etc.

 **Note:** If you open a project that was created with a novelyst version older than 4.4 and that contains scenes with assignments of undefined arcs, the arc-defining chapters are created automatically.